Courses

 Description:

-Theory of the linear model is introduced.
-Topics include a review of relevant linear algebra, distribution theory, the full and non-full rank linear models, ordinary and generalized least squares and maximum likelihood estimation, prediction, interval estimation and hypothesis tests, estimability, analysis of variance, restricted models, reparameterization, and mixed models.
+Theory of the linear model is studied.
+Topics include a review of linear algebra; distribution theory; full and non-full rank linear models; ordinary and generalized least squares; maximum and restricted maximum likelihood estimation; prediction, inference, estimability, analysis of variance, restricted models, reparameterization, and mixed-effect models.

 Semester Course